Procuret/procuret-dotnet/readme.md

 # Procuret .NET

-A Microsoft .NET Standard library for interfacing with the Procuret API.
+A Microsoft .NET library for interfacing with the Procuret API.

 ## Contents